-A guide to problems, costs, maintenance and repair for your 2004 Nissan Sentra
+A guide to repairs, service, and maintenance costs for your 2004 Nissan Sentra

 The engine may stall at times due to a failed crankshaft position sensor and/or camshaft position sensor, These sensors can fail intermittently as they warm with the engine.
 Sensors on certain models have been recalled by Nissan and will be replaced as necessary.
 Please visit our recall section for this model to see if your vehicle is covered by this recall.

 Nissan issued a recall on the fuel pump for premature failure.
 There was an owner notification program and labels were placed on the fuel pump access panel and next to the AC charge label in the engine compartment.

 2004 Nissan Sentra Questionswont start after overnight. had cam and crank sensors replaced. didn't work.
 (1 answer)

 when start up, must keep playing with accelerator petal. need to warm up 15 - 20 minutes to drive. when left overnight, wont start. cam and crank sensors replaced ... did not fix. what now.

 I have a 2004 Nissan Sentra, my car makes a noise when I take my foot off the gas pedal.
 It is only when I am going over 50mph, trying to accelerate to a higher speed.
 Once I take my foot of the gas, I hear a sound almost like grinding, or humming sound.

 2004 Nissan Sentra RecallsFront Passenger Air Bag Defect

 The passenger side air bag inflator may rupture if deployed in a crash.
 This can cause metal fragments to injure passengers.
 Dealers will replace the passenger side air bag inflator free of charge to resolve the problem.